BahaaNimer/Movies-Library/README.md

 9. Create a function to handle "page not found error" (status 404)
 10. Add Documentation in your README file
 11. Create a function to handle the 3rd party API calls
+12. create a post request to save a specific movie to database
+13. Create a get request to get all the data from the database
+14. I use postgresql to create database

 ## Project Features